dayaniravi123/Machine-Learning-Projects/README.md

 This dataset contains about 10 years of daily weather observations from many locations across Australia.

 RainTomorrow is the target variable to predict.
 It means -- did it rain the next day, Yes or No?
 This column is Yes if the rain for that day was 1mm or more.

+## 3) Live Cell Problem
+-> It's a segmantation problem.
+### Dataset:
+-> Here, we have gray scale images of the neurons.
+There are around 610 images for training data and 3 images for the testing.
+-> We have total 3 types of neurons.